 People can stand in their own way for countless different reasons.
 Common types of self-sabotage involve procrastination, perfectionism, relationships, work, finances, time, and change.
 For example, a perfectionist who wants to complete a task flawlessly may dismiss incremental improvements, when making even a little progress would actually help accomplish their goal.

 Why do I always procrastinate?

 People procrastinate on tasks that in some way evoke anxiety or distress.
-Putting the task off allows people to avoid those negative emotions—even if it also prevents them from accomplishing long term goals that would bring happiness or fulfillment.
-Distractions, like social media, and setting vague deadlines, like “I’ll get to that next week,” also fuel procrastination.
+Putting the task off allows people to avoid those negative emotions—even if it also prevents them from accomplishing long-term goals that would bring happiness or fulfillment.
+Distractions, like social media, or setting vague deadlines like “I’ll get to that next week,” also fuel procrastination.

 Why do I always put myself down?

 Self-effacing behavior can emerge when people have trouble believing in their own abilities.
 A problem for women in particular, extreme modesty can hinder success by derailing one’s own confidence and by hindering other people’s confidence in you, as research shows that self-effacing individuals are generally better liked but are also seen as less competent.

 Why do I always sabotage my relationship?

 Developing a deep relationship leads to vulnerability.
 The process can make some insecure about the potential loss of the relationship, their self-esteem, and uncomfortable feelings that surface.
 The desire to avoid emotional pain and protect themselves could be the reason for sabotaging a relationship.
 Exploring those emotions and fears in therapy can help break the pattern.